chmllr/notehub/API.md

 `password`   | MD5 hash of a plain password for editing | *optional* `version`    | Used API version                         | **required**

-The Signature must be computed on the client side using the note text _and_ the PSK, wrt. the algorithm described below.
+The Signature is the MD5 hash of the following string concatenation:

+    pid + psk + note

 The signature serves as a proof, that the request is authentic and will be issued by the publisher corresponding to the provided PID.

 The response of the server will contain the fields `noteID`, `longURL`, `shortURL`, `status`.